home studio setup for recording guitar

 After recording, listen critically and make any necessary edits.
 Trim silence, remove noise, and adjust levels to achieve a balanced mix.

 Apply effects like reverb, delay, or EQ during post-production to enhance the recorded sound.
 Experiment with different settings to find the best fit for your music.
+Effects can add depth and character to your recordings.

 Conclusion